aic-esupport/javascript-talent-acquisition/README.md

 # Check your skill

-## Your gual is build CI/CD release for generic AAB (Android application) without signing and publishing to Store.
+## Your goal is build CI/CD release for generic AAB (Android application) without signing and publishing to Store.

 Don't worry - this is not a rocket science!